PENTAX 67, 100MM MACRO LENS

 MAMIYA 7, 80MM LENS

-1. Never look down on your subject unless they are stuck in a snow drift.
+1. Never look down on you subject unless you are Motaz or your subject is stuck in a snow drift.
 You are fortunate to take their photograph so give them the power they deserve.

 2. Emphasise quirks.
-Do you remember the 90s when a ‘big bum’ comment was an insult?
-Before we realised the attraction and strength of a huge hook nose?
-Thankfully we’ve progressed.
-Humans are unique (yes, we are all very special).
-Highlight differences through thoughtful positioning and logical camera angles.
+Do you remember the 90s when a ‘big bum’ comment was malicious?
+It was a time before we appreciated the allure and power of a large hook-nose.
+Thankfully our palates have expanded [our level of compassion however is more questionable than ever].
+Humans are unique, so go ahead and highlight their differences through thoughtful positioning and logical camera angles.
 Lanky guy?
 Have him lean on a tree or a fence.
-When framing said lanky guy, get into a nice squat (your quads should burn).
+When framing said lanky guy, get into a nice squat [expect a burn if you’re a slow focuser like me].
 Clubbed fingers?
 Don’t hide those hands in pant pockets!
-Put them on display.
+Put those puppies on display.

-4. Use the right instrument.
-They (who?) say a great photographer can utilize any camera to produce smashing photographs.
-Let’s not tell lies.
-When it really comes down to it, there will be a very visible distinction between a photograph taken with the Fuji X100V (the perfect pocket digital) vs the same photograph taken with the Leica M6 + Canon 50mm f/0.9 dream lens (yes, a completely unfair comparison).
-The difference here is that the general public will believe the photograph from the Leica was taken by a much more impressive photographer 99% of the time.
-(When in fact, she was just richer.)
+5. Use the right instrument.
+They [who?] say a great photographer can utilize any camera to produce smashing photographs.
+Which is a bit of a fib.
+When it comes down to it, there will be a very visible distinction between a photograph taken with the Fuji X100V [the perfect pocket digital] vs the same photograph taken with the Leica M6 + Canon 50mm f/0.9 dream lens [yes, a completely unfair comparison].
+The difference here is that the general public will believe the photograph from the Leica was taken by a much more impressive photographer 99% of the time [when in fact, she was just richer].
 To really push my point, the Mamiya 7 is an A++ medium format camera with a small army of razer sharp lenses – none of which will allow for a snug head-taking-up-the-whole-frame portrait.
-Invest well in your tools.
+Invest well in your tools and think hard about what you want to shoot.
+Because reselling that gear on eBay is a bit of a bitch.